 Pilar Wolfsteller

-Pilar Wolfsteller, Americas Air Transport Editor, is based in Las Vegas and brings a pilot’s perspective to her beat.
-She covers airlines across the hemisphere and her interests also include future-oriented sustainable aviation technology and urban air mobility projects.
+Pilar Wolfsteller, Americas Air Transport Editor, is an FAA-certified flight instructor (CFI), and holds a commercial pilot certificate with instrument rating.
+She joined FlightGlobal in 2019, and is based in Las Vegas.
+She covers airlines across the hemisphere and her interests also include future-oriented sustainable aviation technology, advanced air mobility projects and pilot training topics.
 Pilar began her journalism career at the global news agencies Bloomberg and Reuters, and has reported from more than 50 countries.

 Contact info